About the Family Creative

 - tips, ideas and inspiration for nurturing and celebrating family life

 - easy food and play recipes to make with kids

-- tips for getting organised (so we can clear the clutter from our lives and schedules, to make room for more creativity and family fun!)
+- tips for getting organised (so we can clear the clutter from our lives, schedules and budgets, to make room for more creativity and family fun!)

 - resources for all of the above

 - and much more…

 Hello there!
 I’m Donelle, the author of ‘The Family Creative’.
 I love making things, Salsa dancing and I’m a Minimalist wannabe.
 I’m Mum to one girl and one boy, who I think are pretty awesome (though I may be slighted biased).
 We currently live, along with my Hubby, in Tasmania, Australia.
 We love having fun together, being creative and celebrating (often for no apparent reason…).

 I hope you’ll join us as we explore and share different ways to encourage family connection through creativity.

 I’ve always loved making things.
 In the days before we could carry the internet around in our pocket, I grew up on a farm where my siblings and I were encouraged to make our own fun.
 We had to, we only had one television station!